 High-speed, LAN-attached applications continue to rise, generating an increasing need for cost-effective WAN access for intranet and Internet access implementation.
 Routed networking is today the most widely implemented network solution for organizations of all types.
 Digital circuits operating at speeds from 56Kbps (DDS service) to 1.544Mbps (T1 and Fractional T1 services) to T3 (45 Mbps or 28 T1's) provide the WAN infrastructure that interconnects the routers located at each location served by the network.
 The traditional approach to terminating DDS, T1/FT1 and T3 circuits at each location is to use a standalone or high-density rack mounted Channel Service Unit/Data Service Unit (CSU/DSU).
 "Line-by-line" CSU/DSUs and CSU/DSUs providing integrated T1 access are mature products, and are available with enhancements such as SNMP management, direct Ethernet connections, and dial restoral features.
-In addition to traditional standalone CSU/DSU solutions, routers with an integral CSU/DSU are available.
-Integrated CSU/DSU functionality initially might appear to be a good choice, i.e., having one integrated unit instead of two functional units may provide certain reliability advantages.
+In addition to traditional standalone CSU/DSU functionality initially might appear to be a good choice, i.e., having one integrated unit instead of two functional units may provide certain reliability advantages.
 It might be thought that having the CSU/DSU integrated into the router will: